Malcolm Rifkind: Foreign Secretary

 In the final years of the Major administration, Rifkind was the Foreign Secretary.
+His tenure was dominated by the issue of Europe.
+Rifkind adopted a more Eurosceptic tone than his predecessor: he was an enthusiast for the European ideal but was neither a federalist nor a believer in the European single currency.
+In March 1996, relations with European Union partners sank to a new low over the ban on British beef exports due to the United Kingdom BSE outbreak and the British government's response of a policy of non-cooperation.
+Due to domestic political considerations, the government deferred a decision on whether to join the single currency until after the general election.

-One of his first duties was to chair the London Summit on Bosnia which put much greater pressure on the Bosnian Serbs in the aftermath of the Srebrenica massacre and led, in due course, to the Dayton Accord which ended the fighting.
+One of Rifkind's first duties as Foreign Secretary was to chair the London Summit on Bosnia which put much greater pressure on the Bosnian Serbs in the aftermath of the Srebrenica massacre and led, in due course, to the Dayton Accord which ended the fighting.
 As Foreign Secretary, on 24 September 1996, Rifkind addressed the United Nations General Assembly and called for a UN Declaration barring political asylum for terrorists, arguing that they should not be able to benefit from the provisions of the 1951 UN Convention on Refugees to secure political asylum.
 In the same speech, he emphasised Britain's commitment to the goal of global free trade by 2020 and said all governments should liberalise their economies and lift trading restrictions.

 In the Middle East, Rifkind committed the British Government, for the first time, to a Palestinian State on the West Bank and in Gaza.
 He also, in a speech in the Gulf, called for a Middle Eastern equivalent of the Organization for Security and Co-operation in Europe (OSCE) to enable dialogue to take place, at the regional level between Israel and its Arab neighbours as well as between Iran and the Arab world.
 One of his main duties was the final negotiations with China over the transfer of Hong Kong.
 Rifkind had several meetings with the Chinese Foreign Minister both in Beijing and in London, as well as with the Hong Kong Governor, Chris Patten, and elected Hong Kong politicians.
 Rifkind also, as Foreign Secretary, called for the creation of a North Atlantic Free Trade Area that would have created a free-trade relationship between the European Union and the United States and Canada.